prateek3255/blog/src/blog/react-component-library-with-storybook-6.md

 thumbnail: react-component-library-using-storybook-6.png
 author: Prateek Surana
 tags:
-  - TypeScript
+  - typescript
-  - React
+  - react
-  - Tutorial
+  - tutorial
-  - Storybook
+  - storybook
 ---

 If you have multiple projects that are using the same design system (inputs, buttons, other reusable components, etc.), then you probably have a good enough use case to create a shared component library that can be published and consumed directly by all your projects.